steadybit/extension-aws/README.md

 to install the extension on your Linux machine.
 The script will download the latest version of the extension and install it using the package manager.

-After installing configure the extension by editing `/etc/steadybit/extension-aws` and then restart the service.
+After installing, configure the extension by editing `/etc/steadybit/extension-aws` and then restart the service.

 ## Extension registration

 Make sure that the extension is registered with the agent.
 In most cases this is done automatically.
-Please refer to the [documentation](https://docs.steadybit.com/install-and-configure/install-agent/extension-discovery) for more information.
+Please refer to the [documentation](https://docs.steadybit.com/install-and-configure/install-agent/extension-discovery) for more information about extension registration and how to verify.